-Subdivision activity resulting in new lots for single-family homes has occurred in surges, with some years seeing a significant number of new lots (up to 34 per year in 1999 and 2010) and other years seeing no new lots.
+Subdivision activity resulting in new lots for single-family homes has occurred in spurts, with some years seeing a significant number of new lots (up to 34 per year in 1999 and 2010) and other years seeing no new lots.

 Future development will continue in West Popkum, with undeveloped lands designated for expanded residential development, and looking further ahead to future development opportunities in the Bridal Falls uplands.
 Remaining lands in Popkum-Bridal Falls area are constrained by geohazards and/or the Agricultural Land Reserve (ALR).
-ALR lands are reserved for agricultural and related uses in accordance with the Agricultural Land Commission Act and its regulations.
+ALR lands are designated by the Agricultural Land Commission for agricultural uses only.